 A TFSA can help a retiring member who has chosen a living annuity reduce their marginal tax rate, hence maximise their after-tax income.

-A living annuity is a compulsory purchase annuity offered by insurers and retirement funds, under which the income is not guaranteed but is dependent on the performance of the underlying investments.
+A living annuity is a compulsory purchase annuity offered by insurers and retirement funds, under which the income is not guaranteed but is depending on the performance of the underlying investments.
 Importantly, living annuity regulations allow the annuitant to elect an income of between 2.5% and 17.5% per annum.
 However, research indicates that annuitants should not exceed an annual income rate of 5%, otherwise they risk ruin.

 Having established the income required in retirement, retiring members next need to determine how to access this income in a tax-efficient manner.
 As indicated above, a minimum income rate of 2.5% per annum must be taken from the living annuity, taxable at the individual’s marginal tax rate.
 Any income required in excess of this 2.5% can then be drawn from the TFSA.
 This income is not taxable and therefore minimises the retiring member’s marginal tax rate as long as capital remains in his TFSA.

 Drawing additional income from a TFSA means more money in your pocket for the same level of gross income drawn from the living annuity and TFSA combined.